 My favorite part?: This recipe is easy to adapt using your favorite curry paste, animal protein, and/or vegetables.
 Translation: curry noodle soup all day everyday, you’re welcome.

-Nightshade-Free AIP Green Curry with sockeye salmon and vegetables is a low-inflammatory meal, suitable for those who follow the Autoimmune Protocol Diet, paleo, keto, Low-FODMAP, and/or Whole30.
-This easy recipe takes just over 30 minutes to make!
+Nightshade-Free AIP Green Curry with sockeye salmon is a low-inflammatory meal for those who follow AIP, paleo, keto, Low-FODMAP, and Whole30

-Quick and easy Thai curry for one person!
-This simple recipe comes together in 15 minutes and can be made as red, green, or yellow curry with any animal protein and any vegetables!
+Quick and easy Thai Curry for One person!
+This simple small batch curry recipe comes together in 15 minutes and can be made as red, green, or yellow curry with any animal protein and any vegetables!
 Tons of options for customizing your curry for one!
-First things first: what is your favorite type of Thai curry?
-Red, yellow, …
+First things first: what is your favorite type of Thai …

 Instant Pot Indian Lamb Curry is a quick, easy, and absolutely delicious take on traditional lamb curry.
 This dairy-free lamb curry recipe uses coconut milk instead of heavy cream or yogurt to keep the curry creamy without the dairy.